Financial advice

 You might be approaching an important financial decision, a change in life circumstances, a career transition, or you recognize the need for a concrete financial plan.
 Here are some examples:

-"An advisor wants to charge me 1% per year to manage my money.
-Can I do it myself?"
+"An advisor charges me 1% of my assets per year to manage my money.
+Can I just do it myself?"

 "I believe I have enough resources to shift to part-time work, but I need an outside opinion."

-"One of my parents passed away.
-My surviving parent needs my help managing the investments.
-How?"
+"A parent recently passed away.
+My surviving parent needs help managing money.
+How can I help?"

-"I save money consistently, mostly remaining in cash at the bank.
+"I save money consistently, mostly in cash at the bank.
 How should I invest the money?"

 "I am thinking about a career change.
-Do I have the financial capacity to make the change?"
+Do I have the financial runway to make the change?"

 "A broker spread my money over two dozen funds.
 How do I make sense of this portfolio?"